Fatality Facts 2020Teenagers

 Number%Number%Number%Number%Number%Number%

-Among passenger vehicle drivers ages 16-19 involved in fatal crashes in 2020, 44 percent were involved in single-vehicle crashes.
-This was higher than for drivers ages 20 and older (37 percent).
+Among passenger vehicle drivers ages 16-19 involved in fatal crashes in 2022, 43% were involved in single-vehicle crashes.
+This was the highest of any age group.

 Single vehicle Multiple vehicleAll crashes